Geocell

 Geocell (ჯეოსელი) is a mobile communication brand owned by Silknet.
 Geocell is the first GSM operator that entered the Georgian market.

 Geocell was founded as an independent company in 1996 with a shared Georgian and Turkish investment.
 Control of the company was held by the Georgian side.
 The company's 900 MHz GSM network became fully operational in March 1997.

-On 27 March 2001, Geocell acquired Georgia's third largest GSM provider "GT Mobile", renamed it into its second branch "Lai-Lai", and started operating on the 1800 MHz frequency.
+On 27 March 2001, Geocell acquired Georgia's third largest GSM provider "GT Mobile", renamed it into its second brand "Lai-Lai", and started operating on the 1800 MHz frequency.

 Alongside standard GSM and GPRS services, the company owns a UMTS license (2100 MHz), enabling 3G technologies including HSDPA.

 From 2007 until 2018, Geocell was part of the TeliaSonera Group.
 Since 2018 it has been a part of Silknet.

 Geocell's coverage area occupies more than 98% of the country's territory.
 Geocell subscribers are able to use roaming service in 150 countries worldwide.

 Nowadays, the number of registered Geocell subscribers is around 2 million people.

 In December 2023, the first widely available 5G network was launched in Georgia.